Parenting

 Darcy, my 2-year-old daughter, and I always read before nap time and bedtime.
 Sometimes we read one book, sometimes 10.
 We like to read.
 A lot.
 After I had my second baby girl, Laney, our routine changed a bit.
 I often needed to breastfeed during our precious reading time, which was a challenge in and of itself.

 Holding a book, turning the pages, cradling the baby, and wrapping an arm around my toddler wasn’t always possible.
-So, sometimes I improvised by telling stories that I made up on the spot, and my 2-year-old loved it.
+So, sometimes I improvised by verbally telling stories that I made up on the spot, and my 2-year-old loved it.
 She’s particularly enchanted with the characters Darcy Dinosaur and Laney Dinosaur.
 They get themselves into all kinds of trouble, go on wild adventures, and learn some important lessons, too.

 What I didn’t expect was that this new strategy of storytelling—putting my kids into their own stories—has been a parenting game changer, especially in the area of emotional intelligence.
 I learned this trick while reading The Whole Brain Child: 12 Revolutionary Strategies to Nurture Your Child’s Developing Mind, by Daniel J. Siegel and Tina Payne Bryson.
 The book suggests this strategy to help your little one process big emotions and make sense of difficult situations: “Name It to Tame It: Corral raging right-brain behavior through left-brain storytelling, appealing to the left brain’s affinity for words and reasoning to calm emotional storms and bodily tension.”
-Here’s how this seemingly simple hack has helped my parenting:
+Here’s how this seemingly simple toddler parenting hack has helped my day-to-day routine.

 It Helps My Child Process Her Big Emotions